 These ants will enter your home looking for a warm place to stay during periods of heavy rain.
 They will also enter your home through cracks in your foundation, open windows and doors searching for a food and water source.

 How do I get rid of odorous house ants?

-At All-American Pest Control we offer our Perimeter pest control for homes infested with odorous house ants as well as over 47 different pests.
-To learn more about our home pest control services in Nashville and Middle TN, our green pest control solutions, or to find out how we can help your company combat odorous house ants, please contact us today.
+At All-American Pest Control we offer our Perimeter pest control program for homes infested with odorous house ants as well as over 47 different pests.
+To learn more about our home pest control solutions in Nashville and Middle TN, our green pest control treatments, or to find out how we can help your company combat odorous house ants, please contact us today.

 We're Ready To Help

 Call Our Office or Fill Out The Form to Schedule Service Now

 In order to completely eliminate odorous house ants from your home, you must completely eliminate the members of their colony and their nesting area.
 This can be a difficult task to accomplish without professional help because there may be smaller nests around that you are not aware of and do not treat, therefore causing a re-infestation.
 If you have an odorous house ant problem, contact All-American Pest Control today.

 With over 50 years of experience, we know the time, effort and commitment it takes to solve ant problems, no matter what type.
 With All-American Pest Control, you’ll receive services, a serious commitment, and thorough treatments from our trained experts.